HifiMule/HifiMule/docs/development-guide.md

 2. Write the async handler function `async fn handle_my_method(state: &AppState, params: Option<Value>) -> Result<Value, JsonRpcError>`
 3. Call the handler from the match arm: `"my_method" => handle_my_method(&state, params).await`
 4. Add TypeScript typings / calls in the UI as needed

+For browse or media-server capabilities, prefer adding a `MediaProvider` method and a `browse.*` RPC rather than a server-specific UI branch.

 ---